zenml-io/zenml-projects/customer-churn/README.md

 ## 🕹 Demo App [WIP (To be updated)]

 **Ignore this section as of now**
 We also made a live demo of this project using [Streamlit](https://streamlit.io/), which you can find [here](https://share.streamlit.io/ayush714/customer-satisfaction/main).
 Using our trained models takes some input features for the product and predicts the customer satisfaction rate.
-If you want to run this streamlit app in your local system, you can run the following command:-
+If you want to run this Streamlit app in your local system, you can run the following command:

 ```bash
 streamlit run streamlit_app.py